Myths and Misconceptions

 - Fewer than 1-2% of people who die in hospital can become an organ donor.
 Most of these rare deaths are sudden and unexpected with the patient dying in a hospital Emergency Department or Intensive Care Unit on a ventilator.

 - To optimise every potential organ donation we need every Australian family to decide and discuss their donation decision with loved ones.

 MYTH: Enough people donate so that if I or a loved one ever needed a transplant, we could get one

-FACT: More than 1,400 people are on transplant waiting lists at any one time.
+FACT: Approximately 1,400 people are on transplant waiting lists at any one time.
 Sadly some die waiting for a transplant.

 - Most people who are unwilling to become a donor say this would change if they or a family member needed a transplant.

 - If we as a community expect to receive a transplant, then we as a community need to be prepared to donate.

 - Don’t put off making your decision - decide and register your donation decision and discuss your decision with your loved ones today.

 (Sources: Woolcott Research 2014; Woolcott Research 2015; DonateLife Audit 2014, OTA Donor Family Study 2014)